mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Heiko, this is Shaki.
 Please remember to speak in your turn."

 Jathi switched to his authoritative voice.
 "Shaki, we are requesting priority.
-This is an urgent call to the Senate."
+This is an urgent call to the senate."

 There was silence for a moment as all of the operators paused to listen in.